aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-pattern-effects/_index.md

 You can add unit‑test‑style assertions here (e.g., checking `patternOverlayEffect.getOpacity()` equals `193`) to automate verification.

+## How to Apply Texture Overlay Using Aspose.PSD

+If your goal is to **apply texture overlay** rather than a simple pattern, you can use the same `PatternFillSettings` object but supply a larger bitmap that represents the texture.
+Adjust the `horizontalOffset` and `verticalOffset` to tile the texture as needed.

+## How to Change Pattern Overlay Color

+Changing the overlay color is as easy as calling `settings.setColor(...)`.
+The example in **Step 3** demonstrates switching the color to green.
+You can experiment with any `Color` constant or create a custom ARGB value.

+## How to Create a Custom PSD Pattern

+The loop in **Step 4** shows how to create a custom pattern programmatically.
+By populating the `int[]` array with your own ARGB values and defining the rectangle size, you can generate any repeatable pattern—perfect for building brand‑specific textures on the fly.

 ## Common Issues and Solutions

 | Issue | Reason | Fix |